-Yo our Name (optional): Na ame of IDI employee your complain concerns:

-Part 1: Your complaint.
-Please give details of the nature of your complaint.
-Provide specific det (e.g. dates, times, witnesses or people who may be able to provide relevant evidence) and attrelevant supporting evidence if necessary. informally, and explain wh State briefly what, if anything, you have done to resolve the matter by this has not resolved it to your satisfaction.
-Alternatively, state why t been tried or was not appropriate in this case. eeking.
-Please state what specific action or actions would, in your view, complaint satisfactorily.
-What outcome are you seeking?
-Part 4: any other commen ts?
+Your Name (optional): Name of IDI employee your complain concerns :: e nature of your complaint.
+Provide specific details (e.g. dates, o provide relevant evidence) and attach relevant supporting nything, you have done to resolve the matter informally, and isfaction.
+Alternatively, state why informal resolution had not Part 3: Outcome you are seeking.
+Please state verto resolve your complaint satisfactorily.
+What or what specific action or actions would, in your view, be needed utcome are you seeking?
+Part 4: any other comments?
 Part 5: declaration.
-I confi rm that to the best of my knowledge the information I have given is true Signed: Date:
+I confirm that to the best accurate t of my knowledge the information I have given is true and Signed: Date: